 For example, Google’s Deep Mind technology has developed an AI solution that can detect signs of breast cancer better than doctors.
 Not only does this show potential in helping catch cancer earlier, but this AI can also be used across the world reducing the prevalence of human error.
 That’s the real benefit of AI—it’s highly-distributable and not reliant on any single source once developed.

 Advances in 3D imaging have helped pioneer a new future for many fields in the health care industry.
-We are now able to use advanced 3D imaging in procedures such as MRIs, sonograms, and mammograms to show a level-of-detail never before achieved.
+We are now able to use advanced 3D imaging in procedures such as MRIs, sonograms, and mammograms.
+Advanced equipment like the GE Discovery 690 can show a level-of-detail never before achieved.
 3D printing stands to revolutionize many aspects of patient care and surgical procedures as well.

 Another technology like computer rendering and visualization software is helping to create a newer generation of better-educated doctors and nurses.
 This technology, a mishmash of 3D modeling, 3D rendering, and 3D animation, is producing better educational materials.
 For example, having accurate and realistic medical animation videos can help familiarize doctors with procedures long before their residencies.